ikiK-CRO/mynewsv2/README.md

 - Wider coverage of topics and perspectives
 - Backup sources in case one API experiences issues
 - Deduplication of similar stories from different sources

+### Article Sorting and Layout

+- **Breaking News**: Featured prominently at the top of the homepage in a larger card format to highlight important stories
+- **Category Sections**: Articles are sorted chronologically (newest first) within each category
+- **Latest News**: Located below the category sections, provides a continuous feed of the most recent articles with infinite scroll
+- **Ad Placements**: Non-intrusive ad cards are integrated within the article grid, clearly distinguished from news content while maintaining the overall design aesthetic

 ### Responsive Design